What is aerobic rice?

 Aerobic rice can be found, or can be a suitable technology, in the following areas:

-- Water-short irrigated lowlands: areas where farmers do not have access to sufficient water anymore to keep rice fields flooded for a substantial period of time.
+- Water-short irrigated lowlands: these are areas where farmers do not have access to sufficient water anymore to keep rice fields flooded for a substantial period of time.

 The usual establishment method is dry direct seeding.
 Aerobic rice also allows practices of conservation agriculture as used in upland crops, such as mulching and minimum tillage.